sudorook/debian/README.md

 # Debian Post-Installation

-This is a set of scripts for running post-installation tasks for Debian.
-It is intended primarily to set up a Cinnamon or, to a lesser extent, GNOME desktop environment.
+This is a set of scripts for running post-installation tasks for Debian 9 (Stretch).
+It assumes the base is a live-CD installation with the Cinnamon or, to a lesser extent, GNOME desktop environment.

 Order of installations: